AnnaRyb/markdownrepo/README.md

   >Ashley is a client who was trying to place her order via website form but was unable to complete her transaction.
 After filling in a few fields, she found out that the system  froze and remained unresponsible despite corrections and webpage reloads.

  ## **Approach**
   >The Dynatrace platform's user-friendly, [AI-powered dashboard](https://www.dynatrace.com/support/help/how-to-use-dynatrace/dashboards-and-charts) identifies issues.
 However, the user action that led to an error does not explain what exactly happened.
-Session replay, in turn, retrieves all steps taken by Ashley and finds out why application froze.
+Session replay, in turn, enables the user to retrieve all steps taken by Ashley and find out why application froze.

   ## **Outcome**
  >Inefficiencies are determined and mitigated.